 Family finance advisor Charles Ross believes there are no “cookie cutter” recommendations for single parents.
 The goal, according to Ross, is to balance the current lifestyle and finances of the single-parent family with future goals and needs.
 One way to protect against emergencies and hardships is to have the proper insurance coverage and durable powers of attorney to protect their family should tragedy occur.

 - Health insurance and life insurance, along with a will or estate plan can provide for future educational needs, childcare, home and health care for children of single parents.
 Without a will or estate plan, children can become wards of the state, along with everything for which the parent has worked so hard.

 With all of the costs involved with raising a family on one income, how do parents save money?
 Ross urges single parents not to lose heart.
 Saving money just a little at a time adds up, though it may be difficult.
 Those who need help with a budget and other financial help can take advantage of free or low-cost assistance available through consumer credit counseling services, government entities and some religious organizations.

-Locally, a good place to contact is the Consumer Credit Counseling Center of Chattanooga, a division of Family and Children’s Services.
+Locally, a good place to contact is the Consumer Credit Counseling Center of the Tennessee River Valley, a division of Family and Children’s Services.
 Call (423) 490-5620 for details.

 There are many ways for single parents to receive help, financially and otherwise.
 Sometimes merely making the need known can make all the difference.